HowSimple/KS-CMR/README.md

 More information about current work items can be found on our [project/issues](https://github.com/codeforkansascity/KS-CMR/projects/2) page.

-A list of key resources for the project are logged on our Wiki.
+A list of key resources for the project are logged on our [Wiki Home pae](https://github.com/codeforkansascity/KS-CMR/wiki).

-A list of meeting agendas & minutes are available on our Wiki.
+A list of meeting agendas & minutes are available on our [Wiki Home pae](https://github.com/codeforkansascity/KS-CMR/wiki).

 # Menu